-Whiplash Injury after an Accident
+Whiplash Chiropractor for an Injury after an Accident

 A car accident can result in numerous injuries, but the most common injury after a crash, no matter how minor or serious, is whiplash.

 A whiplash injury occurs when a person’s head jerks forward and then backward during a crash.
 This motion causes the neck muscles and tendons to stretch and tear.
 The extent of the injury might be based on the position of the seat’s headrest, how well the seatbelt protected passengers, and the type of accident that occurred.

 If you are experiencing pain in your neck but have not been in a car accident, do not write it off and assume that you do not need whiplash treatment.
 The injury can result from many other activities.